-- Average Daily Balance.
-The average daily balance method gives you credit for your payment from the day the card issuer receives it.
+1. Average Daily Balance: The average daily balance method gives you credit for your payment from the day the card issuer receives it.
 To figure the balance due, the card issuer totals the beginning balance for each day in the billing period and deducts any payments credited to your account that day.
 New purchases may or may not be added to the balance, depending on the plan.
 Cash advances are typically added to your balance right away.
 The resulting daily balances are added up for the billing cycle, and then divided by the number of days in the billing period to arrive at the "average daily balance."
-This is the most commonly used method. - Adjusted Balance.
-This balance is computed by subtracting the payments you made during a billing period from the balance you owed at the end of the previous billing period.
-New purchases that you made during the billing period are not included.
-Under this method, you have until the end of the billing cycle to pay part of your balance and you avoid the interest charges on that portion.
-This is the most advantageous balance method for credit users. - Previous Balance.
-This method simply looks at the balance you owed at the end of the previous billing period.
-Payments or new purchases that you made during the current billing period are not taken into account.
+This is the most commonly used method.